The Eco Resilience Initiative

 We also offer cohort-specific Eco Resilience workshops for:

-• The “Resilient Teacher, Flourishing Classroom” for K-12 teachers
+The “Resilient Teacher, Flourishing Classroom” program for K-12 teachers

-• The “Resilient Parent, Flourishing Family” for parents
+The “Resilient Parent, Flourishing Family” program for parents

-• Non-profit and public sector workers such as civic government officials and employees, police and firefighters, urban planners, veterans (in development)
+Non-profit and public sector workers such as civic government officials and employees, police and firefighters, urban planners, veterans

 Overview